E-commerce

 Scope limits

-Very advanced needs (multi-rule allocation across ten warehouses) may require an external OMS or custom development.
+Very advanced needs (multi-rule allocation across ten warehouses) may require an external OMS or a custom solution.

 Staff permissions